This is the multi-page printable view of this section. Click here to print.

 Return to the regular view of this page.

-Butler offers a lot of flexibility when it comes to alerts when reloads fail or are aborted.
+Butler offers a lot of flexibility when it comes to alerts when reloads fail, are aborted or succeed in Qlik Sense Enterprise on Windows (QSEoW).

 Learn how to set up the desired features, the alert layout, formatting and more.